wandewan123/filter-method/README.md

 The implemented procedure consists of:

 1. Initial wavefunction guess
-2. Construction of the tridiagonal Hamiltonian
+2. Construction of the matrix Hamiltonian
 3. Iterative filtering step
 4. Wavefunction normalization
 5. Energy expectation evaluation
 6. Energy mixing update
 7. Convergence check

-The tridiagonal systems are solved efficiently using the Thomas algorithm implemented directly in Fortran.
+The matrix systems are solved efficiently using the Thomas algorithm implemented directly in Fortran.

 ---